Dollar slips on month-end moves; U.S. tax bill progress eyed

 Data on Thursday reaffirmed expectations for another Federal Reserve interest rate hike in December.

-The number of Americans filing for unemployment benefits fell for a second straight week as labour market conditions tightened further.
+The number of Americans filing for unemployment benefits fell for a second straight week as labor market conditions tightened further.

 U.S. consumer spending slowed in October, however, as the hurricane-related boost to vehicle purchases faded.